“Desiderata” for the Third Millennium

 Ancient Filipinos utilized terrace farming to grow crops in the steep mountainous regions of the northern Philippines.
 (Photo credit: Wikipedia)

 For automotive enthusiasts, it is almost taboo to purchase a Cavite-manufactured owner-type jeep.
-A typical dad could never force his teenage daughter to be taken to the school riding in a filthy owner jeep because for the poor girl, it is baduy.
-A typical white-collar guy would not want to go to Starbucks, parking his stainless owner jeep next to Foresters and Ecosports.
-For sure, it will be photographed by the Conyos and it will be ridiculed for being a “fly in a glass of milk”.
+A typical dad could never force his teenage daughter to be taken to school in a filthy owner’s jeep because for the poor girl, it is baduy.
+A typical white-collar guy would not want to go to Starbucks, parking his stainless steel owner jeep next to Foresters and Ecosports.
+For sure, it will be photographed by the Conyos and ridiculed as a “fly in a glass of milk”.

 Nowadays, what is cool should be the possession of pick up trucks ridden by the tough guys in Texas (even though pick up trucks are built for farm or ranch and not for urban areas like Manila), possession of a muscle car that is a prototype of what Vin Diesel used in his famous movies about racing, possession of Maserati, Ferrari and Lamborghini even if these cars were designed only for wide freeways, something which we do not have.
 Can you imagine what it is like driving a Lambo in the chaotic and narrow streets of Manila?
 The Philippine-made owner-type jeep is really the perfect toy to roam our dilapidated streets.
 Again, when it comes to cars, the concept of colonial mentality overpowers our sanity.

-But, the underlying dangers and drawbacks of colonial mentality are as bad as self-destruction.
-Naïve are people who love to sport their Jordans, Ford Everest, Fire Floss from Le Couer de France, and Sperry Top-Sider without directly realizing its effect on our economy and our morality as Filipinos.
-By buying Jordans, we strip our local shoemakers of their chance to show their creativity, their brilliance, and their chance to earn.
-By buying iPhones, and not Cherries and Torques, we are backhandedly telling our homegrown electronics engineers, technicians, and IT experts that their toil does not merit our applause and support.
+But the underlying dangers and drawbacks of colonial mentality are as bad as self-destruction.
+Naïve people who love to sport their Jordans, Ford Everest, Fire Floss from Le Couer de France, and Sperry Top-Sider without directly realizing their effect on our economy and our morality as Filipinos.
+By buying Jordans, we strip our local shoemakers of the chance to show their creativity, brilliance, and earn a living.
+By buying iPhones rather than Cherries and Torques, we are, backhandedly, telling our homegrown electronics engineers, technicians, and IT experts that their toil does not merit our applause and support.

-We always degrade locally made gadgets and we often complain about them being difficult to use.
-But we should also have a realization that the very reason why local companies could not manufacture better versions is that they lack the support of the Filipinos.
+We always degrade locally made gadgets, and we often complain that they are difficult to use.
+But we should also recognize that the very reason local companies could not manufacture better versions is that they lack the support of Filipinos.
 Should we buy their Cherries, the company would generate enough funds to upgrade their phones and tablets.
-Moreover, by buying Fortuners and Monteros, we are closing the doors to the possibility of producing our very own brand of automotive.
+Moreover, by buying Fortuners and Monteros, we are closing the door to producing our own automotive brand.

 If you visit the Sarao Jeep Company factory in Las Pinas, you would see how grubby and sordid the place is.
-Workers are without sophisticated machinery, without definite buyers, and worst, without hope.
+Workers are without sophisticated machinery, without definite buyers, and, worst of all, without hope.
 But just as dirty and blackened the hands of these patriotic workers are, Filipinos’ hands are also dirty.
-We can never wash our hands off the dirt of our distrust in the capability and competence of our local car makers.
-How I wish that in my lifetime, I will be able to drive a vehicle made in the Philippines and manufactured by the Filipinos.
+We can never wash our hands of the dirt of our distrust in the capability and competence of our local car makers.
+How I wish that in my lifetime, I would be able to drive a vehicle made in the Philippines and manufactured by the Filipinos.

-The damage of colonial mentality does not only sprawl on the economic aspect.
-More than currency, colonialism deeply cuts through our sense of national pride which will leave us bleeding until the death of our morality.
-By buying goods from the other countries, the notion that the Philippines cannot produce anything good will boomerang to us and it will haunt even our posterity.
+The damage of the colonial mentality does not only extend to the economic aspect.
+More than currency, colonialism deeply cuts through our sense of national pride, which will leave us bleeding until the death of our morality.
+By buying goods from other countries, the notion that the Philippines cannot produce anything good will boomerang to us, and it will haunt even our posterity.

-We may not possess the wealth of superior countries, we may not have those Ferrari, Aprilia, and Ducati factories that are regularly featured on National Geographic Channel.
-We may not have the tallest building on earth, the fastest train, the cable ride overlooking the snow-capped mountains like the ones in the Rockies of Denver, Colorado.
+We may not possess the wealth of superior countries, we may not have those Ferrari, Aprilia, and Ducati factories that are regularly featured on the National Geographic Channel.
+We may not have the tallest building on earth, the fastest train, or the cable ride overlooking the snow-capped mountains like those in the Rockies near Denver, Colorado.
 We may not have the pointed nose, the so-called superior white skin, or the “bloody” British accent.

 But Filipinos are superior in a different sense.
-We are a beautiful people whose resiliency had defied and thrown oppressors in the past.
-We are a beautiful people whose soil is blessed with fertility to grow delicious fruits and vegetables.
-We are beautiful people who, despite the hardships of life, flaunt contagious and genuine smile to encourage others.
+We are a beautiful people whose resiliency has defied and thrown oppressors in the past.
+We are a beautiful people whose soil is fertile, enabling us to grow delicious fruits and vegetables.
+We are beautiful people who, despite the hardships of life, flaunt a contagious and genuine smile to encourage others.
 And since we are beautiful, it is not impossible for us to produce beautiful things in the field of science, arts, economics, technology, and the like.

-There is no need for colonial mentality, for self-hatred, or for distrusting our potential.
+There is no need for a colonial mentality, self-hatred, or distrust of our potential.

 We are beautiful.

 (Ronald B. Polong is a frustrated writer who removes his dentures before he sleeps and places them in an empty Cheez-Whiz bottle, with water, of course.
-He currently lives in Nueva Ecija with his wife, twin boys, a brood of roosters and hens, ducks, and an old dog.)
+He currently lives in Nueva Ecija with his wife, three boys (two are twins), a brood of roosters and hens, ducks, and an old dog.)

 How Casinos Make A Fool Out of You